kyanroh/BT4222FinalProject/README.md

 ### Diversity and Novelty-Based Models

 Model 3: Collaborative Filtering for Diversity and Novelty <br />

+- To recommend games to users based on the gaming preferences of dissimilar users <br />

 Model 4: Neural Collaborative Filtering for Novelty <br />

+- To recommend novel games to users based on unpopularity scores, game rating, and enthusiasm of user  <br />

 ### Hybrid Model